Watch Disney Plus movies offline. Here's how

 Disney Plus is the brand's $7-per-month rival to Netflix and other media streaming platforms.
 With it, Disney wants to control the way it monetizes its massive catalog of titles, which includes roughly 500 movies and 7,500 TV episodes.
 Disney also wants to create original programming, following in the footsteps of Amazon, HBO, Netflix and other rivals.
 Here are some of the biggest Disney Plus titles that come with the new streaming service.

 What's unique about Disney Plus compared to all the rest is that it's the only one of its kind that makes its entire catalog of films and shows available for download, not just certain titles and episodes.
-Here's how to start watching your favorite Disney shows offline on iPhones ($660 at Amazon) and Android devices.
+Here's how to start watching your favorite Disney shows offline on iPhones ($699 at Apple) and Android devices.

 Download Disney Plus movies and shows